diondcm/EvaluMe/README.md

 ## Objective

-EvaluMe is a web application designed to provide linguistic and semantic analysis of handwritten text.
-Users can upload an image of their writing, specify the subject of the text, and receive feedback on various textual concepts.
-The primary audience for this application is teenagers, and with that in mind, we have prioritized user privacy.
+EvaluMe is a web application designed to help students evaluate their handwritten texts.
+It uses linguistic and semantic analysis to provide a detailed writing performance score.
+Users can upload an image of their writing, specify the topic, and receive instant feedback on cohesion, coherence, grammar, and argumentation, all automatically and in an accessible format.
+Developed primarily for teenagers preparing for exams and entrance tests, the app prioritizes user privacy and data security, empowering each student to improve their writing with confidence and independence.

 ## Application Architecture